LGBTQ+ Guide to Palm Springs 2026

 Beyond Arenas Road

-• Toucan's Tiki Lounge is Palm Springs' legendary drag destination, located on North Palm Canyon Drive in the Uptown Design District.
-Tropical cocktails in a tiki-themed setting with 20+ years of top-tier drag — the "5-Day Weekend" lineup includes Slayhouse, LIPS, Looks & Lashes, Kickxyland, Dreamgirls, and Mayhem Monday.
-Sunday drag is the can't-miss night.
+- Toucans Tiki Lounge is Palm Springs' legendary drag destination on North Palm Canyon Drive.
+Tropical cocktails in a tiki-themed setting with 20+ years of top-tier drag — the "5-Day Weekend" lineup runs Wednesday through Sunday with shows like Slayhouse, Dreamgirls, and Mayhem Monday.
+Sunday drag is the can't-miss night

-• Oscar's Downtown Palm Springs is famous for "the bitchiest brunch" — bold drag performances with daytime energy that doubles as a nightclub after dark.
-A Palm Springs institution.
+- Oscar's Downtown Palm Springs is famous for "the bitchiest brunch" — bold drag performances Saturday and Sunday starting at 11 AM with daytime energy that doubles as a nightclub vibe after dark.
+A Palm Springs institution

 Leather, Bear & Fetish

-• Tool Shed is Palm Springs' leather and bear bar, located in the Warm Sands area.
-Voted best dive/gay bar in Palm Springs, it draws a leather-friendly, bear-heavy crowd and hosts Dark Alley events during Leather Pride weekend.
-This is the home base for the kink community.
+- Tool Shed is Palm Springs' leather and bear bar — a 4,000 square foot space with an outdoor patio and on-site food truck.
+Serving the Levi/Boots/Leather community since 1993, it draws a leather-friendly, bear-heavy crowd and hosts Dark Alley events during Leather Pride weekend

 Palm Springs also has one of the densest concentrations of leather and fetish shops in the country — Gear Leather and Fetish, Off Ramp Leathers, and Rough Trade Leather & Gear are all within the city.